alicevision/MeshroomGeolocation/README.md

 ![Map 2d pipeline](./external_files/map2d_pipeline.png)

-- **Generate Weather H D R I** is also a simple node with an HDRI downloaded for the weather during the dataset.
+- **Generate Weather HDRI** is also a simple node with an HDRI downloaded for the weather during the dataset.

 ![Weather pipeline](./external_files/weather_pipeline.png)